• Productions

 Danielle Rosario

-Danielle graduated from UCLA’s School of Theater, Film, and Television with a Bachelor of Arts degree in Theatre.
-She has performed at Cabrillo Music Theatre, Chance Theatre, and at Universal Studios Hollywood.
-Danielle is also an actress currently working in commercial and film.
-Danielle has been teaching and choreographing alongside Chad with Theatre 31 for the past 9 years and is so grateful to have the opportunity to continue sharing her passion for theatre with her students!
+Born and raised in St. Louis, Missouri, Danielle grew up performing in numerous productions at The MUNY and also competed in countless regional and national dance competitions.
+After being cast in the Equity ensemble of a MUNY production at the age of 17, Danielle decided to further pursue her love of the performing arts and made the move out to California.
+Danielle graduated from UCLA’s School of Theater, Film, and Television with a Bachelor of Arts in Theatre.
+She has performed at Cabrillo Music Theatre, Chance Theatre, and at Universal Studios Hollywood and also works as an actress in commercial and film.
+Danielle has been teaching and choreographing alongside Chad with Theatre 31 for over a decade and is so grateful to have the opportunity to continue sharing her passion for theatre with her students!
+She is thrilled to be part of the magic that these young artists create on stage.

 Katey Mushlin